-Persia is a branch of Aryan stock listed on the Biblical Timeline around 1454 BC and at a later point ruled by King Cyrus, as mentioned in the Book of Jeremiah.
+Persia is listed on the Biblical Timeline around 1454 BC and at a later point ruled by King Cyrus, as mentioned in the Book of Jeremiah.
 The king ruled the land with much wisdom, and he served the people as a great king should.
 In Ezra 1:1-3, it was stated that Cyrus ordered god’s people to build a temple for the Lord.
 Indeed, he was among the greatest rulers in the history of Persia.
 It is also worth noting that of all the other empires that reigned over the Israelites, it was the Persians who allowed the return of the citizens of Judah‘s southern kingdom to their native land.
 This occurred 70 years after they lived in exile under the reign of King Nebuchadnezzar.

 Quickly See 6000 Years of Bible and World History Together

 Unique Circular Format – see more in less space.

 Learn facts that you can’t learn just from reading the Bible

 Attractive design ideal for your home, office, church …

 During the pinnacle of Persia, the empire extended to Greece, India, the Red Sea, the Arabian Sea and the Caspian Sea.
 The people of Persia also came originally from Media, and they decided to settle in Persia, specifically on the eastern portion of the Persian Gulf.